Hács: History

 Zsigmond Inkey changed his lands with Nepomuk János Zichy, therefore became the Zichy family the owner of Hács.
 There was a huge conflagration in which the half of the houses burnt down.
 In 1876 the Inkey family established a foundation to spread the usage of Hungarian language among the residents which helped the magyarization.
-The village became administratively independent on August 9, 1907 from Lengyeltóti.
+The village became administratively independent on August 9, 1907, from Lengyeltóti.
 Its first judge was János György Moschberger.
 Later he was followed by Gábor Ember, Henrik Koch, Kálmán Fűzfa, Sándor Kirner and Mátyás Vogel.
 In Austria-Hungary at the turn of the 19th century several people emigrated to the United States of America because of the poverty and joblessness.
-Fifty people left Hács for the USA, most of them came back.
+Fifty people left Hács for the US, most of them came back.
 In 1910 a new Lutheran school was built and the old one demolished.
 There was also a Roman Catholic school between 1878 and 1953.

 Several residents of Hács fought in the world wars.
 In the First World War died 21, in the Second World War 31.
 There are two marble plaques on the churches remembering on those who fell.
 Between the two world wars the village experienced a great economic development.
 In 1945 the older land system was abolished and all the residents got smaller land portions.
 The Catholics built a new church in 1953.

-On October 26, 1956 the residents marched on the streets of the village and declared their solidarity with the revolutionaries of the Hungarian Revolution of 1956.
+On October 26, 1956, the residents marched on the streets of the village and declared their solidarity with the revolutionaries of the Hungarian Revolution of 1956.
 They elected their own Revolutionary Committee and a new secretary of the village council.